rlankhorst/zip-recipes/src/README.md

 **Schema Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them easier to find by people searching for recipes.

+**Superior  Architecture:** No Custom Post Type to mess with.
+Create your recipes right inside a Post.

 **Recipe Image Support:** Easily add recipe image using Media Library to appear with your recipe.

 **Google AMP Support:** Accelerated Mobile Pages will load your recipes really quickly through Google.